 You can increase your chance of being invited by being awesome and having a high reputation on the HackerOne platform.
 When you are invited, the one universal rule is to

 I found a vulnerability in an organization that is not listed on your site.
 What should I do?

 If you are unable to find a published vulnerabiliy disclosure program for the organization, you can

 What types of bugs qualify for bounties?

-.
-Next, each Response Team has a unique set of criteria for what bugs are in scope along with any special rules they'd like you to adhere to.
+and disclosure.
+Next, each Response Team has a unique set of criteria for what bugs are in scope, along with any special rules they'd like you to follow.
 Be certain to carefully read each individual team page before beginning any research or testing on their products.

 Who decides how much each bounty is?

-Can I report the bug to you via a third-party broker?
+Can I report the bug via a third-party broker?

 No. It is unacceptable to share the vulnerability with anyone without the explicit consent of the Response Team.

 Do I have to prove the severity and exploitability of the vulnerability?